fredsonchaves07/software-architecture-fundamentals/Livros e Artigos/artigos-livros.md

 - [ ] J. Magee, N. Dulay, S. Eisenbach and J. Kramer.
 Specifying distributed software architectures.
 In Proceedings of the Fifth European Software Engineering Conference, ESEC95, September 1995.
 - [ ] B. Boehm, P. Bose, E. Horowitz and M. J. Lee.
 Software requirements negotiation and renegotiation aids: A theory-W based spiral approach.
 In Proc 17 th International Conference on Software Engineering, 1994.
 - [ ] D. E. Perry and A. L. Wolf.
 Foundations for the study of software architecture.
 ACM SIGSOFT Software Engineering Notes, 17(4):40-52, October 1992.
 - [ ] D. Garlan and M. Shaw.
 An Introduction to software architecture.
 In Advances in Software Engineering and Knowledge Engineering, pages 1-39, Singapore, 1993.
 World Scientific Publishing Company.
+- [ ] N. Medvidovic and R. N. Taylor.
+Architecture description languages.
+In Software Engineering ESEC/FSE97, Lecture Notes in Computer Science, Vol. 1301, Zurich, Switzerland, Sept 1997.
+Springer
+- [ ] C. Hofmeister, R. L. Nord and D. Soni.
+Describing software architecture with UML.
+In Proceedings of the First Working IFIP Conference on Software Architecture (WICSA1), San Antonio, TX, February 1999.
+- [ ] N. Medvidovic and D. S. Rosenblum.
+Assessing the suitability of a standard design method for modeling software architectures.
+In Proceedings of the First Working IFIP Conference on Software Architecture (WICSA1), San Antonio, TX, February 1999.
+- [ ] D. Garlan, A. J. Kompanek and P. Pinto.
+Reconciling the needs of architectural description with objectmodeling notations.
+Technical report, Carnegie Mellon University, December 1999.